 “We have to have a good Q4 to get there,” McKay said of the 2018 goal.

-Veeam has invested in smaller companies such as cloud data protection vendor N2WS in 2016.
+Veeam has invested in smaller companies such as cloud data protection vendor N2WS.
 Veeam has an OEM agreement through which N2WS technology will be part of Veeam Availability for Amazon Web Services (AWS).

 McKay said to expect a technology acquisition soon.